IVSoftware/multi-dimensional-array-request/readme.md

 # Multi Dimensional Array Request

-This multidimensional array uses an array syntax `_array[1][5] = 0xff` to display a value at the correct index on one of four `ChildTest` forms.
-This outcome is achieved using data bindings because you will never have to worry about updating the `ChildTest` calls because it will always happen automatically after the initial setup.
+Example of a multidimensional array that uses an array syntax `_array[1][5] = 0xff` to display a value at the correct index on one of four `ChildTest` forms, an outcome that is achieved using data bindings.
+The benefit of doing this is that the `ChildTest` labels update automatically after the initial setup.
 This walk-through will demonstrate how to do that.

 **USAGE**